 To: National Laboratory Group Leaders and University Principal Investigators

-Note: Due to database issues the FY 2021 request is late being sent out, we appreciate if you could please complete asap.
-Once the FY 2021 survey is closed, we will then sent out the survey request for FY 2022.
+Note: Due to database issues the FY 2023 request is late being sent out, we appreciate if you could please complete asap.

 It is again time to gather information for the annual survey of scientific workforce in the DOE Nuclear Physics program.
 Statistical information from this workforce survey is used to assess the overall impact of funding and budgetary decisions on the program.